dseguy/phptips/tips/instanceof_class.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/instanceof_class.html
 	:og:locale: en

 object is a type, but it can also be used as a constant name.
-Then, instanceof will accept it for testing a variable.
+Then, instanceof accepts it for testing a variable.

 There are some other cases around instanceof, which are surprising upon first read.

-We can use a string in a variable, but not a direct string, a constant nor a ::class.
+It is possible to use a string or an object in a variable, but not a direct string, a constant nor a ``::class``.

 .. image:: ../images/instanceof_class.png